IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `String build(Boolean pretty)` - Builds a string representation of the current node.
 The result string can be formatted depending on the provided boolean flag `pretty`.

 `GraphQLQueryNode asQuery()` - Wraps the current node and returns a new instance of [`GraphQLQueryNode`](#graphqlquerynode) with the same node name and child nodes.
-Arguments are not passing to a new query node since they are not supported for the type [`GraphQLQueryNode`](#graphqlquerynode).
+Arguments and inline fragments are not passing to a new query node since they are not supported for the type [`GraphQLQueryNode`](#graphqlquerynode).

 `GraphQLMutationNode asMutation()` - Wraps the current node and returns a new instance of [`GraphQLMutationNode`](#graphqlmutationnode) with the same node name and child nodes.
-Arguments are not passing to a new mutation node since they are not supported for the type [`GraphQLMutationNode`](#graphqlmutationnode).
+Arguments and inline fragments are not passing to a new mutation node since they are not supported for the type [`GraphQLMutationNode`](#graphqlmutationnode).

 `GraphQLSubscriptionNode asSubscription()` - Wraps the current node and returns a new instance of [`GraphQLSubscriptionNode`](#graphqlsubscriptionnode) with the same node name and child nodes.
-Arguments are not passing to a new query node since they are not supported for the type [`GraphQLSubscriptionNode`](#graphqlsubscriptionnode).
+Arguments and inline fragments are not passing to a new query node since they are not supported for the type [`GraphQLSubscriptionNode`](#graphqlsubscriptionnode).

 ---